Kung-Pao-Chicken/ctf/2017_ASIS_CTF/CaNaKMgF_remastered/readme.md

 What '1\x80;' does here?

-Let's see the implemention of puts.
+Let's see the implementation of puts.

 ![alt](https://raw.githubusercontent.com/Kung-Pao-Chicken/ctf/master/2017_ASIS_CTF/CaNaKMgF_remastered/5.jpg)